roumail/roumail.github.io/content/post/series-building-a-scraper-that-scales/2023-10-26-stateful-applications-need-to-be-designed-differently/index.md

 ---
-title: "Stateful Applications Need to Be Designed Differently"
+title: "Part II: Stateful Applications Need to Be Designed Differently"
 summary: "The improvements and what remains"
 categories: ["technology"]
 tags: ["python", "web-scraping"]